Call Now Free Quote

 Mortar is deteriorated and brick is damaged: Comprehensive repair.
 Both problems must be addressed.
 Sequence matters: replace damaged brick first, then tuckpoint the surrounding joints.
 Doing it in the other order means working fresh mortar next to a brick extraction, which can disturb the new joint before it cures.

 Structural cracking is present: Stop.
 Assess the structural condition before specifying any masonry repair.
-See the section below on when neither repair is sufficient.

 Brick Replacement Scope